Why Do Ladybugs Swarm on Your House?

 Ladybugs simply find loose-fitting screens, cracks, and vents, and soon enough, they're house guests.
 It’s a phenomenon that causes a great deal of exasperation.

-This phenomenon happens every fall in the eastern U.S. and Canada.
+This phenomenon happens every fall primarily from the Midwest to the eastern half of the U.S. and Canada.
 In southern New England where I’m from, it occurs on warm, sunny days in October and even into early November.

 Ladybugs appear to be most attracted to houses with natural wood siding and ample southern exposure.
 They're also attracted to houses in wooded areas, light-colored houses warmed in sunlight, and especially older houses with lots of crevices.